DanielHernandezGalvez/DanielHernandezGalvez/README.md

 My name is Daniel, I was born in Jalisco, México

-I'm starting to get involved in FrontEnd development
+I'm starting to get involved in React FrontEnd development

 ⭐Knowledge: